Skip to content

 LaunchTry Team·Jan 20, 2026· 5 min read

-A strong product community is one of the most valuable assets a SaaS company can have.
-It drives growth, provides feedback, reduces support costs, and creates a sustainable competitive advantage.
+Building a Product Community: From Zero to Thriving A strong product community is one of the most valuable assets a SaaS company can have.
+It drives growth, provides feedback, reduces support costs, and creates a sustainable competitive advantage. ## Why Communities Matter Product communities provide:

 • User-Generated Content: Tutorials, tips, use cases